KubeVirt – An Initial Look

 Since KubeVirt leverages standard Kubernetes Pods to run the VMs, all the basic network functionality is available out of the box to each KubeVirt VM.
 Specific ports on TCP and UDP can be exposed to consumers outside the cluster via regular Kubernetes services with no special networking considerations or configuration needed.

 So, what are you waiting for?
 Go check out KubeVirt yourself!
-The user guide available here
+The user guide is available here

 https://kubevirt.gitbooks.io/user-guide/ is a great start.